Electricity Tutorial 3 - Voltage

 Therefore it gets hotter and so on.

 This is called thermal runaway, and is a feature of many semi-conductor components.
 At the extreme the component will glow red-hot, then split apart.
-Do NOT try it for yourself (unless you want an earful from your physics teacher, and, possibly, an interview with the vice-principal or deputy headmaster).
+Do NOT try it for yourself (unless you want an earful from your physics teacher, and, possibly, an interview with the vice-principal or the headmaster).

 The thermistor is used wherever any electronic circuit detects temperature:

 Here we see a thermistor protecting a power supply from too high a temperature.

 Why does a thermistor not obey Ohm's Law?

 You can investigate how temperature and resistance are related in a thermistor using equipment like this: